anypay/anypayx.com/public/docs/invoice-info.md

 ###Check Invoice Status

-In the case that your system is unable to receive webhook or websocket notification of payment and you would like to manually check for payment status, us this enpdpoint.
+In the case that your system is unable to receive webhook or websocket notification of payment and you would like to manually check for payment status, us this endpoint.

 -